If you’ve been using Microsoft Windows for a while you know it’s famous for occasionally “freezing up”.

 And unfortunately, when that happens it can be difficult to get the system to respond to your mouse clicks and key presses.

-Windows 10 provides an “Emergency Restart” procedure that basically uses brute force to close any open programs and then shut down and restart the PC.
+Both Windows 10 and Windows 11 provide an “Emergency Restart” procedure that basically uses brute force to close any open programs and then shut down and restart the PC.

 Of course initiating an Emergency Restart will result in the loss of any data that hasn’t already been saved to the hard drive, but it’s still vastly preferable to simply removing the computer’s power source.

-The next time you’re confronted with a frozen PC that’s running Windows 10, give the Emergency Restart procedure a try.
+That’s why the next time you’re confronted with a frozen PC that’s running either Windows 10 or Windows 11, I recommend that you give the Emergency Restart procedure a try.
 Here’s how:

 1 – Press the Ctrl+Alt+Delete key combination to launch the “Security Options” screen.